Guava farming profit and cost in 1 acre

 Guava tree needs 2 years to grow and after 2 years they can bear 4-5 kg of fruits after 10 years guava tree bears 100 kg of fruit.

-What is guava tree yield per plant?
+What is guava yield per tree?

 A 10-year-old guava tree produces 100 kg of fruits.